Tchenzie/machine_vision_project/README.md

 ## Challenges

 We faced several code-related challenges while working on this project.
 For example, we discovered early on that changes in the lighting—even seemingly small changes, such as the difference between classroom lighting and hallway lighting—cause colors to appear different to the Neato.
 A color which falls within range in one room may be filtered out in another room.
 Additionally, HSV colors are represented on different scales in different places, unlike how RGB is always represented as a set of integers ranging from 0 to 255.
 As we debugged the code, we had to refactor the structure of the code many times to accommodate for unexpected issues, such as the lack of true multithreading in Python.
-Finally, the Neato does not only have to understand how to navigate normal maze intersections, but also intersections that occur after other intersections—we refer to them as nested intersections or sub-intersections.
+On top of the filtering and threading issues, the it was difficult to work out the logic for how Neatos should manage nested intersections (when there are consecutive intersections).
 Their presence makes it challenging to store all available paths because it greatly increases the number of possible trajectories the Neato could follow through the maze.

+To debug, we added multiple print statements to determine what the Neato sees at each moment, but the code still does not work perfectly as intended.
+While the Neato can travel along a line for a short distance, stopping occasionally to check its camera for the presence of turns, dead ends, and intersections, the Neato only sometimes executes the correct behavior after detecting a branch in the maze.
+More specifically, the Neato struggles to navigate intersections because it does not always recognize when it has arrived at an intersection even though it should be physically able to detect all of the paths, because it starts to execute a turn before evaluating all of the bounding boxes.

 ## Hypothetical Improvements and Limitations